Here are 5 great tips to help you load the lunchbox and save money at the same time.

 4. Fill your Freezer

 There are plenty of perishable items out there that freeze great and work well in a lunchbox.
 You can freeze bread, lunch meat, potato chips, cheese and several kinds of fruit among other things.
 So, if you find a great deal, stock up and fill your freezer.
+A great timesaving tip is to make the whole week’s worth of sandwiches on Sunday and freeze them all!
+Read more about “freezer cooking for school lunches“.

 5. Fresh is Best!